ukoloff/em-wssh/README.md

 In some scenarios this path can be even longer:

-  * SSH Client, capable to connect via HTTP proxy (eg PuTTY/PLink)
+  * SSH Client, capable to connect via HTTP proxy (eg PuTTY/PLink or Net::SSH)
   * TCP connection to local proxy
-  * connect.rb listening to dedicated port (3122 by default)
+  * `wssh connect` listening to dedicated port (3122 by default)
   * Websocket (HTTP/HTTPS) connection to nginx
   * nginx [configured](nginx/ssh) to redirect connection to WSSH server
   * Another Websocket connection from nginx to WSSH server